 How to Record Beat Saber in 360 Degrees – Tutorial & Mod Download

-George3DVR it’s the nickname that I’ve been using to upload 360 videos in Youtube and VeeR.
+I’ve been uploading 360 videos in Youtube and VeeR.
 Some of those videos are from Beat Saber, the popular VR game.

 I’ve received more messages, emails and comments than I expected asking me how to record Beat Saber in 360 degrees, so, I decided to share it to the community.